purpleposeidon/Factorization/src/main/resources/assets/factorization/doc/README.txt

 \ifhtml{TRUE}{FALSE}
         Emits the TRUE branch if this is for an HTML export, or else the FALSE branch
 \url{http or https address}{link text}
-        Emits a hyperlink to the World Wide Web!
+        Emits a hyperlink to the World Wide Web.
 \local{localization.key}
         Translates the string given.
         (Not typeset properly?
 Easy to fix, honestly.)